clarkbk/clarkbk.github.io/about.md

 * a grocery bagger
 * a Methodist wedding acolyte

-## Pictures and Links
+## Pictures

-Maybe I will put a photo gallery here!
+Sometimes I go place and take photos.
+When that happens, I usually put the photos [on Google+](https://plus.google.com/photos/101356415299525876294/albums), of all places.
+Here's a taste:

-In the meantime, I put my photos mostly [on Google+](https://plus.google.com/photos/101356415299525876294/albums), of all places.
+{% include gallery.html %}

 ## This Site